 We are delighted that you are considering Halcyon to complete your secondary education.

-As the Co-Founders and Head of this young, innovative International Baccalaureate school, we want to tell you a bit about why Halcyon came to be to give you a sense of the kind of school we are so you can decide if you should read past this page.
+As the Co-Founders and Director of this innovative International Baccalaureate school, we want to tell you a bit about why Halcyon came to be so you can decide if Halcyon might be a good fit for you.

 One motivating idea was something we noticed in our research.
-Somehow education, in many instances, is stuck in a situation where the goal is more about getting information into a mind instead of working with and supporting that mind and the entire person attached to it to learn to love learning, thinking, analysing, experimenting, collaborating, trying and just being.
+Somehow education, in many instances, is stuck in a situation where the goal is more about getting information into a mind instead of working with and supporting that mind and the entire person to love learning, thinking, analysing, experimenting, collaborating, trying and just being.
 We went back to the root of the word “education” which is “educe” - to draw out.
-Education was originally about nurturing the learner to take charge of his/her learning and we want to recapture that approach - but with a 21st Century touch.
+Education was originally about nurturing the learner to take charge of his/her learning and we want to recapture that approach - but with an updated touch.

-Once you go for higher education, you are going to have to specialise in some area of study.
-We felt that at 16-18 years old, students can continue to round out their understanding of the world, by sticking to a broader academic curriculum.
+Once you go for higher education, you are going to specialise in an area of study.
+We felt that at 16-18 years old, students can continue to round out their understanding of the world by engaging with a broader academic curriculum.
 The International Baccalaureate Diploma Programme includes two years of study in six demanding academic classes as well as the popular Theory of Knowledge course and an inspiring Creativity, Action, Service component that provides opportunities for self-determination, exploration and collaboration with others.

 And one more thing.
 The world is getting smaller.
 Why wait for some language or uni exchange programme to experience a different culture when you live in one of the most multi-cultural cities on earth?
-Halcyon offers the IB curriculum in an international context (as it was designed to be offered).
-That means, no one culture or nationality is dominant in Halcyon.
-Our students and staff come from over 24 countries and speak over 12 Mother Tongues (in addition to English) and lots of them study their Mother Tongue as part of the IB programme.
-You can go to school everyday and develop your international mindedness just by showing up just by working and hanging with your classmates.
+Halcyon offers the IB curriculum in an international context.
+That means, all cultures or nationalities are valued at Halcyon.
+Our students and staff come from over 27 countries and speak close to 20 Mother Tongues (in addition to English).
+Many students study their Mother Tongue as part of the IB programme.
+You can go to school everyday and develop your international mindedness just by showing up and working and hanging with your classmates.

 If so, we hope you will consider applying for a bursary to join our school.

-The Halcyon Bursary Scheme seeks highly motivated, intelligent, well-rounded independent learners who wish to complete their secondary education with the broad and rigorous International Baccalaureate Diploma Programme, a two year course for 16-18 year olds that positions students extremely well for higher education and beyond.
+The Halcyon Bursary Scheme seeks highly motivated, intelligent, well-rounded independent learners who wish to complete their secondary education with the broad and rigorous International Baccalaureate Diploma Programme that positions students extremely well for higher education and beyond.